electricimp/PubNub/README.md

 You may pass an optional fourth parameter, *uuid*.
 If you leave this blank, the library will automatically use the last part of your agent URL.

-## Publish Data: publish()
+## Publish Data: publish(*channel*, *data*)

-To publish data, you need to specify the channel and the data.
+To publish data, you need to specify the name of the channel and the data.
+The channel name is a string.
 The data can be a basic type (string, integer, etc), an array, or an object:

 ```squirrel
 // Sending a string